snokvist/waybeam_osd/CONTRACT.md

 ## Runtime UDP payload (port 7777)
 - Each datagram must be UTF-8 JSON with a top-level `values` array.
-- `values` holds up to 8 numeric entries (float/double).
+- `values` holds up to 8 numeric entries (float/double) for UDP channels `0-7`.
 Missing entries default to `0` on the device.
+- A second bank of 8 system values is always available on `value_index` slots `8-15` without going over UDP.
+System slots 8-11 are populated automatically with SoC temperature (`ipctool --temp`), CPU load (0–100), encoder FPS, and current encoder bitrate; slots 12-15 stay reserved for future system metrics.
 - Extra fields are ignored so senders can add metadata if needed.
-- Keep payloads under 512 bytes (anything larger is dropped).
+- Keep payloads under 1280 bytes (anything larger is dropped).
-- The UDP socket is drained whenever it becomes readable so only the latest datagram drives the screen; older queued packets are discarded.
-Incoming packets trigger an immediate refresh when received, while `idle_ms` only caps the sleep when no data arrives.
+- Incoming UDP packets are applied in arrival order; any backlog in the socket is coalesced each cycle so that only the latest values per channel or asset take effect.
+On-screen updates are throttled to no faster than every 32 ms (about 30 fps) even if more packets arrive sooner.
-- Optional `texts` array (up to 8 strings, max 16 chars each) can be sent alongside `values`.
+- Optional `texts` array (up to 8 strings, max 96 chars each) can be sent alongside `values`.
 These map to `text_index` on bar assets and override a static `label` if present.
 Missing or empty entries fall back to the asset’s `label`.
+System text slots `8-15` are reserved for future data and come prefilled with descriptors (`temp`, `cpu`, `enc fps`, `bitrate`, `sys4`, `sys5`, `sys6`, `sys7`).
 - Optional `asset_updates` array lets senders retint, reposition, enable/disable, or fully reconfigure assets at runtime.
 Each object must contain an `id`; if the ID does not exist yet and there is room (max 8 assets), the asset slot is created on the fly.
 Valid keys include: `enabled` (bool), `type` (`"bar"` or `"text"`), `value_index`, `text_index`, `text_indices` (array), `text_inline`, `label`, `orientation`, `x`, `y`, `width`, `height`, `min`, `max`, `bar_color` (bars only), `text_color`, `background`, `background_opacity`, `segments` (bars only), and `rounded_outline` (bars only).
 Only valid values that differ from the current config are applied; disabled assets are removed from the screen immediately.

 Example: